knpuniversity/oauth/knpu/javascript-implicit-google-plus.rst

     function mySignInCallback(authResult) {
         if (authResult['status']['signed_in']) {
-            // Update the app to reflect a signed in userI
+            // Update the app to reflect a signed in user
             $('.js-google-signin').hide();
         } else {
             // Possible error values: